 How to Cook Pork Belly

-We covered the seasoned pork belly and refrigerated it overnight.
+2. Cover the seasoned pork belly and refrigerate overnight.

 Pork Belly Recipe Video